Pamela Smart

-Pamela Ann Smart (née Wojas; born August 16, 1967) is an American woman who was convicted of being an accomplice to first-degree murder, conspiracy to commit murder, and witness tampering in the death of her husband, Greggory Smart, in 1990.
-Smart, then aged 22, had conspired with her underaged sex partner, then 15-year-old William "Billy" Flynn, and three of his friends to have Greggory (24) murdered in Derry, New Hampshire.
-She is currently serving a life sentence at Bedford Hills Correctional Facility for Women, a maximum security prison in Westchester County, New York.
+Pamela Ann Smart (née Wojas; born August 16, 1967) is an American woman who was convicted of being an accomplice to first-degree murder, conspiracy to murder, and witness tampering in the 1990 death of her husband, Gregory (Gregg) William Smart.
+Smart, then aged 22, had conspired with her underaged boyfriend, then 15-year-old William "Billy" Flynn, and three of his friends to have Gregg murdered in Derry, New Hampshire.
+She is currently serving a life sentence without the possibility of parole at Bedford Hills Correctional Facility for Women, a maximum security prison in Westchester County, New York.

 Early life

-Pamela Smart was born Pamela Wojas in Coral Gables, Florida, on August 16, 1967, the daughter of John and Linda Wojas.
-She grew up in Miami, Florida, before her family moved to Derry, New Hampshire, when she was in the eighth grade.
-Pamela attended secondary school at Derry's Pinkerton Academy, where she was a cheerleader, and graduated from Florida State University (FSU) with a degree in communications.
-At FSU, she had been the host of a college radio program.
+Smart was born Pamela Ann Wojas in Coral Gables on August 16, 1967, the daughter of John and Linda Wojas.
+She grew up in Miami before her family moved to Derry, New Hampshire, when she was in the eighth grade.
+Pamela attended secondary school at Derry's Pinkerton Academy, where she was a cheerleader, and graduated from Florida State University (FSU) with a degree in communications, in the track entitled "Media Performance."
+At FSU, she was the host of a college radio program, where she called herself the "Maiden of Metal."

-Pamela met Greggory Smart while she visited New Hampshire over Christmas break in 1986.
-They formed a relationship in February 1987 and married two years later, with Greggory moving to Florida to live with Pamela during her senior year at FSU.
+Pamela met Gregg Smart while she visited New Hampshire over Christmas break in 1986.
+They formed a relationship in February 1987 and married two years later, with Gregg moving to Florida to live with Pamela during her senior year at FSU.
 Seven months into their marriage, the couple began having difficulties in their relationship.
 Pamela took a job as a media coordinator at Winnacunnet High School in Hampton, New Hampshire, where she met sophomore student William "Billy" Flynn at Project Self-Esteem, a school drug awareness program where both were volunteers.
 Pamela also met another intern named Cecelia Pierce, who was friends with Flynn.

 Murder of Gregg Smart

-On May 1, 1990, Pamela came home from a meeting at work to find her condominium ransacked and her husband Greggory murdered.
+On May 1, 1990, Pamela came home from a meeting at work to find her condominium ransacked and her husband Gregg murdered.
 Police officials said the crime scene looked like a disrupted burglary.
 Pamela was later accused of seducing 15-year-old Flynn and threatening to withhold sex from him unless he killed her husband.
 Flynn did so with the help of friends Patrick "Pete" Randall, Vance "J.R."
 Lattime, Jr., and Raymond Fowler.

 During the investigation, Lattime's father brought a .38 caliber pistol he had found in his house to the police, believing it might have been the murder weapon.
 On May 14, an anonymous tip also indicated that Pamela's friend Cecelia Pierce was aware of the plan.
 Police talked to Pierce, who agreed to wear a wire and record conversations with Pamela in hopes that she would say something incriminating, which she did.